erikma/Dgraph/README.md

-# Dgraph
-Utility code for using Dgraph
+Sample code for demoing Dgraph.